adijaay/dokterian/README.md

 I'm good with React Native but i'll learn if it makes the product more preferable.
 Thank you.

+## Disclaimer

+The API given is down when i upload this apk to Github.
+Sorry.

 A new Flutter project.

 ## Getting Started